Li-Ming-Fan/zhiqiang/README.md

 This package does not aim to encompass all kinds of reinforcement learning algorithms, but just to provide a framework for RL solutions of tasks.

-An RL solution always involves an environment, an agent (agents) and some neural networks as agent modules.
+An RL solution always involves an environment, an agent (agents) and some neural networks (as agent modules).
 For training the agent (agents), a trainer and a replay buffer are further required.
-If the interface functions among these parts are well defined, then the different parts can be plug-and-play.
+If interface functions among these parts are well defined, then the different parts can be easy to change as plug-and-play.
 This is what this package aims to do.

-In this package, a set of these inferface functions has been defined, and some simple implementations of the different parts have been conducted.
-Of cource, users can make their own customized implementations.
+In this package, a set of inferface functions is defined, and some simple implementations of the different parts are conducted.
+We hope these will pave way for users to make their own customized definitions and implementations.

 ## Installation